Győri ETO KC: More than a decade without ETO

 Between 1980 and 1992, the handball team in Győr went through several struggles.
 They either played in the lower championships or were considered as a "middle team" in the first league.
 There were several name changes in the club's life, including Győri Vasas or Győri Richards.
 In 1992, Győri ETO Kézilabda Club was established, which was owned by the Municipality of Győr.
 The president was Attila Vanyus (between 1992 and 2012), who built up the successful club we know today with his persistent, hard work.

 ETO has returned

-From 1993, a really strong team was formed in Győr.
-Players like Mariann Horváth, Beáta Hoffmann, Anikó Nagy, Gabriella Szabados, Eszter Mátéfi, and Anna Szántó were playing for ETO.
-They reached the fifth position, while Eszter Mátéfi became the top scorer of the Nemzeti Bajnokság I.

-Kálmán Róth took over the team from 1994.
-With his lead, the team played their first ever European Cup match in the City Cup against the Swiss team, ZMC Zürich.
-Katalin Pálinger, Krisztina Pigniczki and Anita Kulcsár were the key players of their club and the national team as well.
+Since 1993, Győri ETO had assembled a strong team featuring Mariann Horváth, Beáta Hoffmann, Anikó Nagy, Gabriella Szabados, Eszter Mátéfi, and Anna Szántó.
+The club finished fifth in the league, and Eszter Mátéfi became the top scorer of Nemzeti Bajnokság I. In 1994, Kálmán Róth took over as head coach.
+Under his direction, Győri ETO played its first European Cup match in the City Cup against the Swiss side ZMC Zürich.
+Katalin Pálinger, Krisztina Pigniczki, and Anita Kulcsár later became important players for both the club and the Hungarian national team.

 ETO played in the EHF Cup for the first time in the 1998/99 season.
 They reached the final, but fell short against the more powerful Danish side, Viborg HK.